Approximating linear response by nonintrusive shadowing algorithms: Preparations

 \subsection{Linear response formula}

 In shadowing methods, the exponential growth of inhomogeneous tangent solutions is tempered by granting some freedom in its initial condition, then minimizing its norm.
-Another way to temper this exponential growth is to average by SRB measures.
-By some formal interchange of limits,
+Another way to temper this exponential growth is to average over SRB measures.
+By some formal interchange of limits, we can show that

-Here $\ip{\cdot , \cdot }$ is the inner product in $\R^M$, $\rho$ is the SRB measure, and $\delta_s:=\delta/\delta s$.
-By a different derivation, Ruelle and Dolgopyat showed that this formula indeed gives the correct derivative for hyperbolic systems \cite{Ruelle_diff_maps,Dolgopyat2004}.
-Numerically, this formula can be directly implemented \cite{Lea2000,eyink2004ruelle,lucarini_linear_response_climate, lucarini_linear_response_climate2,Bahsoun2018}.
-However, the integrand grows exponentially to $n$, and the number of samples needed to evaluate the integration to $\rho$ also grows exponentially, incurring large computational cost \cite{Chandramoorthy_ensemble_adjoint}.
+Here $\ip{\cdot , \cdot }$ is the inner product in $\R^M$, $\rho$ is the SRB measure, and $\delta:=\delta/\delta \gamma$. \nax{ In $\R^M$, the gradient, $\grad \Phi = \Phi_u^T$, is a column vector, where $(\cdot)^T$ the matrix transposition. } By a different derivation, Ruelle and Dolgopyat proved that this formula indeed gives the correct derivative for uniformly hyperbolic and partially hyperbolic systems \cite{Ruelle_diff_maps,Dolgopyat2004}.

+It should be noted that the linear response fails for certain systems, for example, the tent map, which is essentially nonuniformly hyperbolic \cite{Baladi2007}.
+It certainly remains to be investigated when and how often the linear response fails, but we should also notice that some arguments are invalid.
+In particular, it is typical for shadowing trajectories to differ from the long-time-averaged statistic of the perturbed system, and the linear response formula already accounts for that.
+As a related issue, due to numerical errors, solutions of numerical simulations are typically shadowed by non-representative solutions of the true physical system, but that numerical solution is still typically representative of the numerical system, whose statistics are close to the true system.
+This is perhaps one of the most basic assumptions of numerical simulations, and it can hold true even when the linear response fails.

+Numerically, the linear response formula can be directly implemented by an ensemble approach \cite{Lea2000,eyink2004ruelle,lucarini_linear_response_climate, lucarini_linear_response_climate2,Bahsoun2018}.
+However, the integrand grows exponentially to $n$, and the number of samples needed to evaluate the integration of $\rho$, to a certain precision, is very large, incurring large computational cost \cite{Chandramoorthy_ensemble_adjoint}.